 On July 19, 2019, the Ontario Court of Appeal released Stegenga v Economical Mutual Insurance Company 201 ONCA 615).
 The central question on appeal concerned the jurisdiction of the Licence Appeal Tribunal to hear a bad faith claim against Economical for its handling of the plaintiff, Morgan Stegenga’s accident benefits claim under the Statutory Accident Benefits Schedule [SABS] in light of the 2016 amendments to the SABS.

 The plaintiff was seriously injured in a car accident as a 15-year old passenger.
 She applied for accident benefits from Economical through her father’s policy.
 She suffered multiple fractures and a head injury.
-Her Glasgow Coma Score was recorded as 6, which should have automatically qualified her as catastrophically impaired [CAT] under the SABS.
+Her Glasgow Coma Score was recorded as 6, which should have automatically qualified her as catastrophically impaired [catastrophic] under the SABS.

-Although it was in possession of the necessary medical information, Economical did not inform the plaintiff or her parents that she could qualify for enhanced CAT benefits under the SABS.
-It took no steps to make the CAT determination, have her assessed or discuss the nature and extent of her impairments.
+Although it was in possession of the necessary medical information, Economical did not inform the plaintiff or her parents that she could qualify for enhanced catastrophic benefits under the SABS.
+It took no steps to make the catastrophic determination, have her assessed or discuss the nature and extent of her impairments.
 Although she demonstrated extensive and varied rehabilitation needs, Economical did not assign a case manager on her behalf to coordinate her care.
 It also refused to fund a neurologic psychoeducational assessment despite the plaintiff’s documented struggles at school.

 As a result, the plaintiff brought a Statement of Claim against Economical seeking punitive, aggravated and exemplary damages.
 She alleged that its conduct prolonged her suffering, causing new difficulties and impairments she would not otherwise have suffered, as well as emotional psychological and financial distress.
 She argued that these claims were distinct and separate from her accident benefits claim, as they were grounded in breach of contract and fiduciary duty.